liviopersonne/fadeplay/docs/database.md

 - All metadata except
   - ? added original title (for translations)
-  - ? salbum becomes an id
+  - ? album becomes an id
   - artist becomes
     - artistString (for representation)
     - the many to many link between track and artist is stored in a separate table TrackArtists